-Begin by explaining that the Boy Scouts of America grants an annual charter to a community organization such as a business, service organization, school, labor group, or religious institution to operate a Boy Scout troop.
+Begin by explaining that the BSA grants an annual charter to a community organization such as a business, service organization, school, labor group, or religious institution to operate a Scout troop.
 This organization is called the chartered organization.
 The troop is "owned" by the chartered organization.